brindle5/escape-pod/README.md

 ## **Features** ##

+### Future Features ###

+In the future, more questions could be added to the dictionary so as to enable the game to be replayable.
+The shuffle feature could be used to get only 10 questions so that the user experience would be different every time.

 ## **Tools and Technologies** ##

 I have used a variety of different tools to create the program: